 A lockable exterior access door provides access to fill the water tank.
-Use a garden hose to fill the tank after letting water run through the hose for a short time to flush it out.
+Use a tasteless, odorless, and nontoxic potable water hose to fill the tank after letting water run through the hose for a short time to flush it out.
 The amount of water in the tank may be checked on the monitor panel, or you may fill the tank until water overflows out of the fill.
 The hose can be stored in the utility hatch located towards the front on the roadside.